cmci/HTManalysisCourse/CentreCourseProtocol.md

 - Acknowledgements
   - Thanks to Fatima Verissimo, Faba Neumann, Rainer Pepperkok and Jean-Karim Hériché for providing data, sharing their experiences and giving advices on these data.
-  - Thanks to Bernd Klaus, Matt Rogon and Aidan Budd (the course team) for ther effort in starting up this course and working together.
+  - Thanks to Bernd Klaus, Matt Rogon and Aidan Budd (the course team) for their effort in starting up this course and working together.

 ##Course Outline